 - Backyard safari: Dig deep for worms.
 Identify 5 – 10 different plants, wildlife and treasure you find in the garden and set out on a trail.
 Children love the mystery and suspense!
 Create your own bug viewers with an empty jar and pierced/fabric covered lid.
 To make your own 'Worm Hotel' cut the top third off a large pop bottle, create layers with different earth and sand – watch the worms make tunnels in their new home

 - Bring the beach home: Use little plant pots to make mud castles.
 Make flags from flowers and decorate all around with little stones.
-Let them collect mud, water, grass, leaves and other delicacies they can find in the wilderness
+Let them collect mud, water, grass, leaves and other delicacies they can find in the wilderness.
+Then scrub little hands clean with a pump of our Scrub Up kids hand wash.

 - Cereal bird feeders: This is great for little hands.
 Cut lengths of string or wire and feed on cereal hoops until you have enough to make a loop, garland or if you’re using wire a more adventurous shape.
 Hang in the garden and watch birds visit the garden